 - 921.8 A1 A self-interest, familiarity or intimidation threat might be created by a personal or family relationship between: - (a) A partner or employee of the Firm who is not an Assurance Team member; and - (b) Any of the following individuals at the Assurance Client: - i.
-A Director or Officer; - ii.
-An employee in a position to exert significant influence over the Underlying Subject Matter, or in an Attestation Engagement, an employee in a position to exert significant influence over the Subject Matter Information of the Assurance Engagement.
+A Director or Officer of the Assurance Client or ; - ii.
+An employee in a position to exert significant influence over the Underlying Subject

+Matter, or in an Attestation Engagement, an employee in a position to exert significant influence over the sSubject mMatter iInformation of the Assurance Engagement.